larry-athey/climate-czar/Installation.md

 <https://linuxize.com/post/how-to-set-or-change-timezone-in-linux/>

-After you have confirmed that your server is now set to the correct time zone, execute the following command while in the same directory that you extracted the climate-czar-\*.zip archive to.
+After you have confirmed that your server is now set to the correct time zone, execute the following command while in the **Server-Files** directory.

 ```
 sudo ./install.sh